lpoulain/PaaKS/README.md

 - Multi-tenancy (albeit with no security right now)
 - A Web frontend allowing to see said running services, see and edit files available to those services, including the Python code executed

-Something being worked on:
+Future features:

+- Ability to create a new Account Service from the frontend
 - Authentication
-- Ability to create a new Account Service from the frontend
+- Database support
+- Git integration

 ## Installation